DDS | University of Minnesota, Minneapolis, MN

 Fellowship in Oral Pathology | Royal College of Dentistry, Copenhagen, Denmark

-Dr. Bouquot received his DDS and MSD degrees from the University of Minnesota, with postdoctoral fellowships to the Mayo Clinic and the Royal Dental College in Copenhagen, Denmark as the recipient of a Career Development Award from the American Cancer Society.
+Dr. Jerry Bouquot earned his DDS and MSD degrees from the University of Minnesota, with postdoctoral fellowships to the Mayo Clinic and the Royal Dental College in Copenhagen, Denmark as the recipient of a Career Development Award from the American Cancer Society.

 He is now a retired adjunct professor of The University of Texas and West Virginia University, and remains the director of research for his private research center, the Maxillofacial Center for Education and Research.
 He has been director of two of the largest U.S. oral pathology biopsy services, one of which received tissue from 45 states and five foreign countries.
 He has been the dental director of the West Virginia Bureau for Public Health, a Senior Visiting Scientist of the Mayo Clinic, a Special Advisor to the National Institutes of Health, an Honorary Member of Dental Informatics of the University of Göteborg, Sweden, a Gorlin Visiting Professor of the University of Minnesota, and the Oral Cancer Control Coordinator for the state of West Virginia.
 He has been a consultant to Pittsburgh Children's Hospital and the New York Eye & Ear Infirmary.
 He has been awarded Fellowship in the International College of Dentists, the American College of Dentists, the Academy of Dentistry International, the American Academy of Oral & Maxillofacial Pathology and the Royal Society of Medicine (U.K.); he has been on the Scientific Advisory Boards of four U.S. and European corporations.
 During his career, he peer-reviewed more than 1,500 scientific papers for more than 40 journals.